 Consequently, all persons who reside in one of these two Southern African countries and who wishes to apply for a visa listed above are invited to submit their applications to the Consulate of France in Johannesburg, following the following procedure:

-1 / contact the Consulate by email to inquire about the documents to be provided in relation to the purpose of the trip and request an appointment: email@example.com
+- contact the Consulate by email to request an appointment: email@example.com

-2 / present themselves once there has been an agreed meeting with the consulate in Johannesburg, deposit their application file complete and proceed with the process of their biometric data.
+- present themselves once there has been an agreed meeting with the consulate general in Johannesburg, deposit their application file complete and proceed with the process of their biometric data.